Kate Parkins

 How counselling can help

 Perhaps low mood, worry, or stress is feeling overwhelming.
 Maybe you keep finding yourself having the same problems in relationships.
 You might want to make a change, but don’t know where to start.
+Or perhaps you're just finding it hard to be hopeful.

 My counselling approach

-TA helps us to explore the way that our life experiences and childhood shape the decisions we make, as well as the limitations we put on ourselves.
+TA helps us to explore the ways that our life experiences and childhood still shape the decisions we make (and the limitations we put on ourselves).
+Seeing these things clearly gives us the opportunity to make different choices.

 Training, qualifications & experience

-• Diploma in Psychotherapeutic Counselling (2020) - Northern Guild of Psychotherapy and Counselling
+• Diploma in Psychotherapeutic Counselling (2020) - Northern Guild of Psychotherapy and Counselling.

-• Registered member of BACP
+• Registered member of BACP.

-• Registered with Information Commissioner's Office (ICO)
+• Registered with Information Commissioner's Office (ICO).

 Member organisations